 This signal is present on the CTR2 OUT pin.
 The CTR2 OUT signal is the output of one of the two user's counters in an industry-standard 82C54 chip.
+Figure 27 shows the timing of the CTR1 OUT signal for mode 0 and for mode 2.

-For detailed information on counter operations, please refer to the data sheet on our web site at www.measurementcomputing.com/PDFmanuals/82C54.pdf.
+For detailed information on counter operations, please refer to the data sheet on our web site at www.mccdaq.com/PDFmanuals/82C54.pdf.